SQL Workshop

 The most basic query is to just list everything from a single table.
 Let's look

-at the albums
+at the albums table.

 - First, we always

-- The we always write
+SELECTthe fields that we want:SELECT albums.Title - The we always write

-where the data is coming:FROM albums
+FROMwhere the data is coming:FROM albums

 These are the absolutely necessary part of every query